-The lawful and proper transfer of title to real estate occurs when the conclusion of an agreement and the subsequent delivery of the real estate is made before a public notary.
+The lawful and proper transfer of title to real estate occurs when the conclusion of an agreement and the subsequent delivery of the real estate has been made before a public notary.

-There is no land registry in Andorra, but each town hall ( $Com\acute{u}$ ) has its own real estate registry for tax purposes.
+There is no land registry in Andorra, but each town hall ($Com\acute{u}$) has its own real estate registry for tax purposes.

 The transfer of title is recorded in the Andorran chamber of notaries.
-The public notaries record all the public deeds that are granted in reference to a piece of real estate, including any encumbrances, modifications and other duly recorded vicissitudes
+The public notaries record all the public deeds granted in reference to a real estate, including the encumbrances, modifications and other duly recorded vicissitudes of the real estate.